aashishstanl/Python_Scraping/README.md

 # Python_Scraping
-Extracting the data using the python lib Beautifulsoup
+Extracting the data using the python lib Beautifulsoup and saving it in excel file